ajoberstar/gradle-imports/README.md

 ## Where do I get it?

-The package is published on [Bintray](https://bintray.com/ajoberstar/gradle-plugins/org.ajoberstar%3Agradle-imports) and will be available on JCenter and Maven Central soon.
+The package is published on [Bintray](https://bintray.com/ajoberstar/gradle-plugins/org.ajoberstar%3Agradle-imports) and is available on JCenter and Maven Central.

 ```groovy
 buildscript {